Samavedam Shanmukha Sarma

-Samavedam Shanmukha Sarma (born 16 May 1967) is an Indian spiritual teacher, scholar, journalist, and lyricist, known for his discourses on Hindu scriptures.
+Samavedam Shanmukha Sarma (born 16 May 1967) is an Indian spiritual orator, scholar, journalist, and lyricist, known for his discourses on Hindu scriptures.
 He delivers lectures on a wide range of texts, including the Vedas, Puranas, Itihasas, and Sastras, presenting complex spiritual concepts in an accessible manner for a wider audience.

 Shanmukha Sarma is also the editor of Rushipeetam, a monthly magazine that focuses on promoting Indian spiritual and cultural heritage.
-He has been involved in educational initiatives, including the creation of an online university offering courses on Hindu scriptures.
-Additionally, he has authored over 100 devotional songs under the title Sivapadam, which blend philosophy and devotion.
+He has been instrumental in starting spiritual educational initiatives, including the creation of an online institution offering courses on Hindu scriptures.
+As a Poet he has authored two Satakams (A century of Telugu Poems) along with Sivapadam a collection of over 1000 devotional songs in praise of lord Siva, which blend philosophy and devotion along with his poetic prowess.

-Sarma donned lyrics for works such as Pedarayudu (1995), Pelli Sandadi (1996), Subhakankshalu (1997), Suswagatham (1998), and Suryavamsam (1998).

-Early life
+Early life and family

-Samavedam Shanmukha Sarma was born on 16 May 1967 in Asika, Orissa, to the scholarly family of Samavedam Ramamurthy Sarma and Ramanamma.
-He earned a bachelor's degree in Economics from Berhampur University.
+Samavedam Shanmukha Sarma was born on 16 May 1967 in Asika, Orissa, to the scholarly family of Samavedam Ramamurthy Sarma, a distinguished Sanskrit Pandit and Ramanamma.
+His father is his first Guru and under his tutelage, he grew deep interest in Shastras, Puranas, Upanishads.
+The quest to serve society and spread Indian Vision (Bharateeyata) was seeded early in his mind.
+He earned a Bachelor of Arts (Honours) in Economics degree from Berhampur University..

-Career

-Swathi magazine
+His meeting with Sadguru Sivanand Murthy proved to be a pivotal turning point.
+With his blessings, Samavedam Shanmukha Sarma set his spiritual mission and began working relentlessly to share Vedic knowledge through discourses throughout India and abroad.

+Journalism and Literature

-After completing his education, Shanmukha Sarma moved to Vijayawada and began his career as a sub-editor for Swathi, a Telugu weekly women's magazine.
-He credits his time at Swathi for laying the foundation of his lyric-writing talent and expresses gratitude to the magazine's editor, Vemuri Balaram, for his guidance.
+After completing his education, Shanmukha Sarma moved to Vijayawada and began his career as a sub-editor for Swathi, a Telugu weekly magazine.

+Around 2001, he founded the bilingual (Telugu-English) monthly magazine Rushipeetham, dedicated to the exposition of Indian scriptures, culture, philosophy and heritage.
+He is the editor of this magazine which has been enlightening lakhs of spiritual seekers & readers every month till date.
+The magazine is available in both print and digital editions.
+The Rushipeetham office is headquartered in Madhuranagar, Neredmet, Hyderabad.

-Lyricist
+Career as Lyricist

-Shanmukha Sarma began his career in lyric writing with devotional songs, producing an audio album with the assistance of playback singer S. P. Balasubrahmanyam.
-The album’s success led Shanmukha Sarma to the film industry.

-Shanmukha Sarma rose to prominence as a lyricist with the success of Pelli Sandadi (1996), which established him as a sought-after lyricist.
+Shanmukha Sarma's career as a lyric writer began with a devotional album produced by playback singer S. P. Balasubrahmanyam.
+The album's success led Shanmukha Sarma to the film industry.
+He rose to prominence as a lyricist with the success of Pelli Sandadi (1996), which established him as a sought-after lyricist.
 His other notable films include Subhakankshalu (1997) and Suryavamsam (1998).
 In 2004, The Hindu described Sarma as being "on par with the likes of Sirivennela Seetharama Sastry and Veturi Sundararama Murthy," despite starting his career later than his contemporaries.
-After a brief stint in cinema, he shifted his focus to spiritual discourses.
+After a distinguished stint in cinema, he shifted his focus entirely to spiritual discourses - a transition he has described as a calling rather than a choice.

-He has also written over 100 devotional songs under the title Sivapadam, blending Hindu devotion and philosophy.
-These compositions have been made available through books, programs, cassettes, and CDs.